Sergey-Anfinogentov/GXBox_prep/doc/gx_box_instruction.md

 * `\cea` is a keyword indicating that the base of the box will be calculated in *CEA* projection.
 It can be replced with the *top view* projection by setting the `\top` keyword instead.

 ## Calculating the potential field inside the box
-After creating the magnetic field data cube inside the box structure is field with zeroes.
+After creating the magnetic field data cube inside the box structure is filled with zeroes.
 To fill it with the potential field one can call `gx_box_make_potential_field` routine:
 ```IDL
 gx_box_make_potential_field, box
 ```